-Once you’ve set up your profile, you can now start adding work to your portfolio.
+Once you’ve set up your profile, you can now start adding work to your shop.
 This article will walk you through the ins and outs of adding work, making adjustments, enabling and disabling products, and thinking out your titles and descriptions.

 - Adding and Adjusting Work